TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

 :aspect:`Description`
     Provides access to :ref:`TypoScriptFrontendController <t3coreapi:tsfe>`
     :php:`$GLOBALS['TSFE']`.
-This function can directly access methods of TypoScriptFrontendController.
+This function can directly access methods of :php:`TypoScriptFrontendController`.
 This class is target of a mid-term refactoring.
     It should be used with care since it will eventually vanish in the future.

     Using the :typoscript:`getTSFE()` function, developers have to ensure that